 - Carolina Friends School hosted stephaniesid of Asheville, NC, for a lunchtime show that teachers and students alike were pleased to see stretch on into the next class period!
 High school, middle school, and lower school students were thrilled that the entire band was able to come rock out on their outdoor patio!
 A student of CFS and member of the Shakori band Old 86 even got up on stage and played with them…and played so well that the band invited him to play with them at the festival!

 - North Carolina old-time fiddle legend, Joe Thompson,the last living link to a time when African American String Bands played for square dances nearly every weekend around here, performed at Pittsboro Elementary School.
-Most students had never before heard an African American playing this kind of music!

 - In this Hopes & Dreams pilot week, African visual artist Issa Nyaphaga welcomed students and teachers from Chatham Chater School and Carolina Friends School to Shakori Hills for a school field trip.
 He taught the students about his home in Cameroon, while they constructed a replica of a Cameroon village using natural and mostly recycled materials.
 Singer Amy Glicklich led the students in songs from around the world during the lunch break.